Liberation or Self-Knowledge is not an understanding | Advaita Vedanta

 An inner fount of love up springs

-Which is devotion true, the pure
+Which is devotion true

 Auspiciousness of Siva Himself.